javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 # Drag'n'Drop with mouse events

 Drag'n'Drop is a great interface solution.
-Taking something, dragging and dropping is a clear and simple way to do many things, from copying and moving (see file managers) to ordering (drop into cart).
+Taking something, dragging and dropping is a clear and simple way to do many things, from copying and moving documents (as in file managers) to ordering (drop into cart).

 In the modern HTML standard there's a [section about Drag and Drop](https://html.spec.whatwg.org/multipage/interaction.html#dnd) with special events such as `dragstart`, `dragend` and so on.